cj/sinatra-can/README.markdown

       @current_ability ||= ::MyAbility.new(current_user)
     end

+## Examaple App

+Here's an example app, using Modualar-style.
+It should work.

+    require 'rubygems'
+    require 'sinatra'
+    require 'sinatra/can'

+    class MyApp < Sinatra::Base
+      register Sinatra::Can

+      ability do |user|
+        can :read, :secret if user == "admin" end

+      # pass the string as the user, just for this example
+      user do
+        params[:user]
+      end

+      error 403 do
+        'not authorized'
+      end

+      # Pass your user name via the ?user= query string:
+      #
+      # Accessible:      /secret?user=admin
+      # Not-accessible:  /secret?user=someone_else

+      get '/secret' do
+        authorize! :read, :secret
+        'you can read it'
+      end
+    end

+    use MyApp

 ## Future

 CanCan provides a lot of helpers, so this is just the start.
 The code is quite simple and any help is welcome!